 You shouldn’t be too concerned if you’re only experiencing occasional grinding or cracking in your neck, but if crepitus is combined with symptoms such as the following, you might be facing something more serious:

 If you’re experiencing pain or limited movement associated with the grinding or cracking in your neck, it’s important to receive a diagnosis and treatment for the underlying cause.
 You may need a physical examination that involves purposely manipulating your neck to recreate the grinding and cracking sounds you hear.
 The doctor may also want to perform an MRI or CT scan to view the soft tissues in your cervical spine.
 Treatment options for crepitus include:

 When swelling, pain, or other abnormal symptoms accompany cracking and grinding sounds in your neck, schedule an appointment with your doctor right away.
 It’s also important to prevent neck-related issues by practicing good posture.
 For instance, watch your head-shoulder alignment when using mobile devices, and sleep on a pillow that supports your neck and keeps it aligned with your spine.
 Also, perform basic neck stretches to maintain flexibility in your neck-supporting muscles.

-If you are experiencing chronic neck pain and are unsure about its origins or the most effective way to treat it, reach out to the expert spine surgeons at The Spine Institute.
-We specialize in minimally invasive procedures such as spinal cord stimulation and decompression surgery.
-Santa Monica patients should call 310-828-7757 today to take the first steps toward living a pain-free life.
+Chronic neck pain needs to be addressed as soon as possible.
+If you’re unsure what’s causing your pain or how to effectively treat it, get in touch with The Spine Institute today.
+We specialize in minimally invasive procedures such as decompression surgery.
+Santa Monica patients can call 310-828-7757 to take the first steps toward living a pain-free life.